vukani-dev/improvement-roll-service/README.md

 *Developed with go 1.18.1

 - Clone the repo
-- In the root directory run `go run main.go`
+- In the root directory, run `go run main.go`
     - The service with be hosted on `localhost:3000`

 ### Running the app Docker